What is a security champion? Definition, necessity and employee empowerment [Updated 2021]

-Security Champion: A Definition
+Security champion: A definition

 First of all: what is a security champion?
 There is no one specific definition, as the role has evolved over time.
-When the term first appeared about five years ago, security champions were part of an app sec or development team, and their job was to learn or understand basic security issues.
+When the term first appeared about eight years ago, security champions were part of an app sec or development team, and their job was to learn or understand basic security issues.
 The champion would then help bridge the gap between development and security, two departments that are often at odds with one another.

 While that definition is still viable, a new concept of security champion has emerged that has less of a technical role and more of a spiritual one.
 In this version, a security champion is someone who serves as both mentor and cheerleader of sorts, engaging with and encouraging all employees to learn, adopt and remain committed to security protocols.
 These champions may not have as deep an understanding of security as someone in infosec or IT, but they know enough to answer basic questions and serve as a bridge between the infosec gurus and the ordinary employees.

 Security champions are an additional layer of protection and enforcement that adds more of a “human touch” than a traditional security officer or operations manager would.
 That is not to say those in infosec are icy, Spock-like people, but a security champion may be someone in an ordinary department with whom the other employees feel comfortable talking, without worrying they are bothering someone who may have more important concerns.

 In larger organizations, especially those with more than one office, security champions serve as a network of their own.
 These champions can be the ones that ensure the latest security-related information is spread through their company offices.